christianalfoni/christianalfoni.github.io/_posts/2014-12-20-think-twice-about-classes.md

 > *"When asked what he might do differently if he had to rewrite Java from scratch, James Gosling suggested that he might [do away with class inheritance](http://www.javaworld.com/article/2073649/core-java/why-extends-is-evil.html) and write a [delegation only](http://www.artima.com/intv/gosling34.html) language."* [delegation vs inheritance](http://javascriptweblog.wordpress.com/2010/12/22/delegation-vs-inheritance-in-javascript/)

-If you want to know more on this topic please head over to Kyle Simpsons article on [http://davidwalsh.name/javascript-objects](http://davidwalsh.name/javascript-objects) and Eric Elliots talk on Fluent 2014 [https://www.youtube.com/watch?v=lKCCZTUx0sI](https://www.youtube.com/watch?v=lKCCZTUx0sI).
+If you want to know more on this topic please head over to Kyle Simpsons article on [http://davidwalsh.name/javascript-objects](http://davidwalsh.name/javascript-objects) and Eric Elliotts talk on Fluent 2013 [https://www.youtube.com/watch?v=lKCCZTUx0sI](https://www.youtube.com/watch?v=lKCCZTUx0sI).
 The first part of this article will bring up different concepts related to objects in JavaScript, the second part will show how you can use composition and delegation, instead of class inheritance to build objects with JavaScript.

 ### Creating an object
 In any application you would probably like to have more than one instance of an object.
 You need some kind of construct to create instances of objects that looks and behaves the same.
 In traditional JavaScript you do that with either a constructor or you can do it with a normal function.
 With ES6 you get the ability to define a class: